azinke/Thermistor/README.md

 - Peak Voltage sustain time: 2 seconds, AC1800V 1mA 2 seconds
 - Stress sustain: 9.8N (1kgF) for 1 minute no deformation

+However, the library can be used for different NTC thermistor.
+It is just required to set the `B` parameter and the reference temperature of the sensor correctly.

 # Docs

 Some usefull data are available in the docs folder of the current repos.